hackup/MagicDeskCart/README.md

 # MagicDeskCart

 The MagicDeskCart is a simple bank switching cartridge for the C64/C128.
 It is a rendition of a ["Magic Desk"](https://csdb.dk/release/?id=132937) compatible layout.
+There is also no warranty whatsoever. **USE AT YOUR OWN RISK!**.

 **WARNING**: In revision 1, the jumper labels have been accidentally reversed!